Skip to main content

 Learning Outcomes

-• Upon successful completion of the module, a student will be able to demonstrate the ability to collate and perform a structured programme of repertoire which addresses a range of performance styles, tempi and articulations.
+• Collate and perform a structured programme of solo repertoire which addresses a range of performance techniques and interpretive styles.

 Assessment method